osrf/gazebo_tutorials/torsional_friction/tutorial.md

 ## Behaviour without torsional friction

 When a is box rotating on top of a plane, there's a large surface of contact between them.
-At each point of contact, translational frictioni acts to decelerate the box.
-You can see it for yourself:
+At each point of contact, translational friction acts to decelerate the box.
+You can try it by yourself:

-1. Open Gazebo and insert a box
+1. Open Gazebo with the default physics engine and insert a box

-1. Choose `View -> Transparent` and then `View -> Contacts`
+1. Choose "View -> Transparent" and then "View -> Contacts", so we can see the contact points.

 1. Right-click the box and choose `Apply Force and Torque`

 1. On the dialog, write 1000.0 Nm on the torque's Z axis, then press `Apply Torque`.
 The box will rotate a bit and then stop.

 Now try the same with a sphere.
-You'll see that the sphere will start spinning and never stop.
+You'll see that the sphere starts spinning and never stops.
 Why is that?

 [[file:files/box_and_sphere.png|600px]]